 If you’d like more side dish recipes, follow the link and you’ll find I have quite a lot of them.
 All delicious, of course.

 Green Beans with Almonds & Crème Fraîche.
 Pin it.

 Green Beans with Almonds & Crème Fraîche – Get the Recipe

-- green beans – topped and sliced as appropriate
+- 200 grams green beans – topped and sliced into bite sized pieces

 - Add a large dollop or two of crème fraïche immediately, so it melts over the beans to produce a tangy silky sauce.